matteo14c/HaploCoV/README.md

 <hr>

 ### If you are reading this, you have made your way through the manual!
-### Congratulations and regards!.
+### Congratulations and regards!
 The HaploCoV "development team"